Keranik/COI-Extended/README.md

   - Forestry Tower now shows the amount of trees planted in the area, the amount of designations, and the maximum amount of wood the area will produce.

 - **Speed Controls*::
   - Tired of only speeds 1-3?
-Tweaks mod introduces speeds from 1-15 and an additional advanced option to set your speed as high as your PC will handle.
+Tweaks mod introduces speeds from 1-15!

 ### StoragePlus Mod